 Sit back and marvel on this great train journey of the world

-Starting at Christchurch on east coast of the South Island, the TranzAlpine begins its journey by roaming across the vast patchwork plains of Canterbury - one of New Zealand's primary agricultural regions.
-On the far side of the plains you will arrive at Springfield, where the Southern Alps suddenly rise from the plains like megalithic skyscrapers, creating an seemingly impenetrable barrier.
+Starting at Christchurch on the east coast of the South Island, the TranzAlpine begins its journey by roaming across the vast patchwork plains of Canterbury - one of New Zealand's primary agricultural regions.
+On the far side of the plains, you will arrive at Springfield, where the Southern Alps rise from the plains like megalithic skyscrapers, creating a seemingly impenetrable barrier.

 For many years, Springfield was the end of the line with the Alps forming a formidable blockade.
 Eventually, a route to the West Coast through the Alps was agreed upon and construction began.
 This section, between Springfield and the township of Arthur's Pass, is considered a masterpiece of railway engineering and is the section for which the TranzAlpine is most famed.

 The route firstly heads north-east to join the Waimakariri River gorge.
 This aqua-blue river will appear and disappear out of your window several times as the TranzAlpine clings and climbs up the cliffs above it.
-During the ascent to the high plains of Craigieburn, there are 16 short tunnels and four dramatic viaducts, including the 72 metre high Staircase Viaduct.
+During the ascent to the high plains of Craigieburn, there are 15 short tunnels and four dramatic viaducts, including the 72-metre high Staircase Viaduct.

 From Arthur's Pass, the TranzAlpine descends through the 8.5km long Otira Tunnel.
 This landmark structure was the second longest tunnel in the world when it was completed in 1923.
 It's historic completion also marked the completion of the Midland Line and the opening of the railway line from Christchurch to Greymouth.